nextcloud/gallery/README.md

 and you'll need to add `OC\\Preview\\Raw` to the configuration file

 Look at the sample configuration in your config folder if you need more information about how the config file works.
-That's it. you should be able to see more media types in your slideshows and galleries as soon as you've installed the app.
+That's it.
+You should be able to see more media types in your slideshows and galleries as soon as you've installed the app.

 ### Improving performance
 Some of ownCloud's internal operations make the gallery app very slow
-* Looking for files which can be shown
+* Looking for files which are supported by the Gallery app
-* Generating a preview only when the user needs one and each time a large preview is needed
+* Generating a preview

 The searching part hasn't been addressed yet, but things are in motion to fix preview caching for ownCloud 8.1.

-In the mean time, you can patch your ownCloud 7 to benefit from these improvements.
+You can benefit from these improvements right now if you're willing to patch yor ownCloud installation.

 ```
 $ patch -p1 -l < apps/galleryplus/patches/max-preview.pull.13674.patch
 $ patch -p1 -l < apps/galleryplus/patches/bitmap-max-preview.pull.13635.patch
 ```

-You'll only benefit from the speed improvement the 2nd time you ask for a preview because things will be set up during the first call.
+It will always be relatively slow to get the first preview as this is when the conversion is taking place, but from the 2nd request, it should only take a few seconds, even for pictures weighing several hundred MBs.
 The next step will be to be able to generate these previews by clicking on a button per example, so that things are ready when visiting the gallery app.

 ## Installation
 Download and unpack this app into your apps folder or get it straight from GitHub via the shell.